What is infertility ?

-ICSI or Intracystoplasmic sperm injection is a process when the sperm is directly injected into the female’s egg for fertilization with IVF.
-Once the egg gets fertilized the embryo is planted back to the uterus.
+ICSI or Intracytoplasmic sperm injection is a process when the sperm is directly injected into the female’s egg for fertilization with IVF.
+Once the egg gets fertilized, the embryo is planted back to the uterus.
 ICSI is suggested when the sperm quality is poor or also when is there is no/low sperm.

 Testicular fine needle aspiration (TESA): This was the first technique discovered to diagnose Azoospermia.
 A needle is slowly punctured through the scrotum to retrieve the sperms.

 Percutaneous Epididymal sperm aspiration (PESA): This is another low cost method to derive the sperms just like TFNA.
 This is also done under local anaesthesia.